-Verify that the guarded area is clear of personnel and unwanted materials (such as tools) before applying power to the guarded machine.
-Failure to do so may result in serious bodily injury or death.

-- 12. Apply power to the guarded machine and verify that the machine does not start up. - 13.
+- · Clear the guarded area before applying power or resetting the system - Failure to clear the guarded area before applying power could result in serious injury or death - Verify that the guarded area is clear of personnel and any unwanted materials before applying power to the guarded machine or before resetting the system. - 12.
+Apply power to the guarded machine and verify that the machine does not start up. - 13.
 Interrupt (block) the defined area with the supplied test piece and verify it is not possible for the guarded machine to be put into motion while the beam(s) is blocked. - 14.
 Initiate machine motion of the guarded machine and, while it is moving, use the supplied test piece to block the defined area.
 Do not attempt to insert the test piece into the dangerous parts of the machine.
 Upon blocking any beam, the dangerous parts of the machine must come to a stop with no apparent delay. - 15.
-Remove the test piece from the beam; verify that the machine does not automatically restart, and that the initiation devices must be engaged to restart the machine.
+Remove the test piece from the beam; verify that the machine does not automatically restart, and that the initiation devices must be engaged to restart the machine. - 16.
+Remove electrical power to the EZ-SCREEN LP Basic.
+Both OSSD outputs should immediately turn Off, and the machine must not be capable of starting until power is re-applied to the EZ-SCREEN LP Basic. - 17.
+Test the machine stopping response time, using an instrument designed for that purpose, to verify that it is the same or less than the overall system response time specified by the machine manufacturer.